 British Artillery Equipment

-During the 1730s, John Armstrong, appointed Surveyor-General of the Ordnance (1722–1742) designed 3 ranges of ordnance.
-These ordnance were confirmed in his 1736 Regulation.
-Here, General Armstrong specified the basic construction principles for a heavy, medium, and light range of guns.
+During the 1730s, John Armstrong, Surveyor-General of the Ordnance (1722–1742) designed 3 ranges of ordnance.
+Here, Armstrong specified the basic construction principles for a heavy, medium, and light range of guns.
 This 1736 Regulation resulted in a wide range of different pieces.
 In reality, it appears to have been employed as no more then a loose guide line.
 There was a complete redesign in 1743 and 1744, a partial redesign in 1753.
 Standardization of British ordnance was much less extensive than the one which was taking place in Austria during the same period.

 For the years 1743, 1764, and 1766, there are excellent source materials relating to the types and characteristics of Britain's artillery — including surviving notebooks and writings of young officers in training.
 These were prepared under the umbrella of the Royal Arsenal, Woolwich Warren, home to the Royal Artillery and the Royal Military Academy (established 1741).
 Although working closely with the British Army, the Royal Artillery was an independent arm with a separate budget and administration.
 The Royal Artillery was one of the divisions of the Board of Ordnance which also supervised the training of military engineers.
 The Royal Corps of Engineers had not been formed yet.
 At this time, the Royal Military Academy's focus was on military ordnance and engineering.
 The training was heavy in mathematics and the sciences; the duration of the training could extend some three years.
 With very few exceptions, the Royal Military Academy did not educate Army officers.
 Taken together, the 1743 and 1764 documents bookend the British ordnance used during the Sevens Years' War.
 The most comprehensive representation of the physicality of the ordnance is found in McConnell (1998), but this work does not delve deeply into use.
 Hughes (1969) offers a broad view of both the physicality and use in a beautifully done and oversized volume.
 The Artilleriʃt's Companion by T. Fortune (1778) is an invaluable reference as the information presented best dates to around 1760, forward by Adrian Caruana.
 It is believed that Fortune was a non-commissioned officer who served in the Royal Artillery starting in the 1740s.
 This volume also includes numerous blank returns (standard paperwork) for many aspects and routines within the Royal Artillery that are absent from Adye's 1801 well-known work — The Little Bombardier, and Pocket Gunner (with numerous subsequent editions).
 The Artilleriʃt's Companion was "found" buried in the Royal Artillery Institution Library in the late 1980s.
 It was available to McConnell (1988), but not Hughes (1969).